Fall and Winter Vegetable Share

 What does a winter share cost?

-With a first share in October and a final share in late February that should last you into March or early April, our $500 share is around $100 per month.
-Delivery to a site near your home or office costs an extra $35 per season.
+There are 5 distributions, from mid October to late January, that cost a total of $450.
+Delivery to a site near your home or office costs an extra $30 per season.
 Costs and flexible payment options (including SNAP/EBT and scholarships for low income families) are laid out in more detail on our application.

 How does delivery/pickup work?

-A winter share is 6 boxes of winter foods distributed from October – February.
+A Fall-and-Winter share is 5 boxes of winter foods distributed from October – January.
 A single family or group of families can choose to pick up their box(es) at the farm in Alfred, Maine, or we deliver to homes, offices and community spaces from Dover to Portsmouth in New Hampshire and from Kittery to Brunswick/Lewiston in Maine.
 Read more about our schedule and locations.

 Can I get 1/2 share?